 We may reach out for more info

-You are contacted for an interview
+You might be contacted for an interview

 Background check/drug screen